abishekpadaki/airbnb_insights/README.md

-# airbnb_insights
+This is a final-project for the course CS267 called "Unearthing Hidden Insights from Airbnb Data Using Gradient-Boosted Decision Trees"

+## Prerequisites/Installations

+- Python 3.7+
+- Selenium WebDriver
+- Pandas (v 1.5.3 or lower for append to work)
+- A modern web browser (Chrome or Firefox)
+- Numpy
+- Plotly
+- Seaborn
+- Matplotlib
+- Xgboost
+- Lightgbm
+- Jupyter Notebook or any Python Notebook application

+You can install all dependencies above by running `pip3 install -r requirements.txt` Make sure you have pip installed to do this.

-# Airbnb Scraper
+# Part 1 - Airbnb Scraper

+`abnb_scraper.py`

 This is a Python script for scraping Airbnb listing data.
 It uses Selenium WebDriver to interact with the website, load pages, and extract data.
 The extracted data includes details like city, state, coast, title, price, link, room type, max guests, number of rooms, beds, baths, ratings, number of reviews, superhost status, house rules, and amenities.

-## Prerequisites

-- Python 3.7+
-- Selenium WebDriver
-- Pandas
-- A modern web browser (Chrome or Firefox)
+## NOTE: It is important to note that some functionalities of the scraper might fail if the Airbnb site has been updated.

-## Setup
+## Setup of Scraper

 1. Make sure you have Python 3.7+ installed on your system.
 You can download it from the [official website](https://www.python.org/downloads/).